National Security Intelligence

-This is an independent civilian intelligence agency.
-Today, its internal security functions are similar to the British Security Service MI5, while the foreign intelligence function does not quite resemble the MI6.
-Like other intelligence agencies, NSI is believed to have offices in foreign countries, which are based on Bangladeshi diplomatic missions abroad.
-The NSI also has territorial units in all of the 64 districts of Bangladesh, headed by a Joint Director/Deputy Director.
+It is an independent civilian intelligence agency.
+Today, its internal security functions are similar to the British security service MI5, while the foreign intelligence function does not quite resemble the MI6.
+The NSI also has territorial units in all 64 districts of Bangladesh, headed by a joint director/deputy director.

-Being the only independent civilian intelligence agency in Bangladesh, the NSI's principal activities are gathering information about foreign governments, individuals, corporations, political parties, different religious groups; counter-terrorism, counter-intelligence, political intelligence, and giving protection to the VIPs & VVIPs are among its major functions.
+Being the only independent civilian intelligence agency in Bangladesh, the NSI's principal activities are gathering information about foreign governments, individuals, corporations, political parties, and different religious groups; counter-terrorism, counter-intelligence, political intelligence, and giving protection to the VIPs and VVIPs are among its major functions.